How does car finance impact your credit score?

 • Get hold of a copy of your credit file and check all your details.
 If you find any mistakes you are entitled to have them corrected.

-• Make sure you sure you are on the electoral role (registered to vote) at your current address.
+• Make sure you sure you are on the electoral roll (registered to vote) at your current address.

 Importance of a healthy credit score

 A credit score is not just used to determine the rates you are offered for borrowing.
-It can be used when you make an applications for insurance, monthly payment plans, jobs, and even to assess your ability to pay monthly rent'
+It can be used when you make applications for insurance, monthly payment plans, jobs, and even to assess your ability to pay monthly rent.

 Maintaining a healthy score will empower you to make to make sound financial decisions and encourage overall financial well-being, avoiding the stress that goes along with a poor credit history.